njszym/XRD-AutoAnalyzer/README.md

 * Simulated spectra are randomly perturbed by experimental artifacts.
 As long as a sufficient number of spectra are simulated for each reference phase, this effect is usually negligible.
 * The CNN is trained using a random seed, which can have a significant influence on convergence.

 In cases where a model performs poorly on clean XRD data, one may considering re-training their model from scratch.
-Alternatively, an ensemble of different models may be used, where the final prediction is an average over all individual predictions.
+Alternatively, an ensemble of different models may be used, where the final prediction is an averaged over all individual predictions.

 We are currently working on a more generalizable solution to this problem.
 Stay tuned.